NoirQ/Modo-Quixel-Bridge-Kit/README.md

 Exported meshes will prompt you with the Modo FBX importer dialog.
 Note:
-The texturte locator for surfaces applied to meshes will not correctly set the uv map and polygon tag.
+The texture locator for surfaces applied to meshes will not correctly set the uv map and polygon tag.
 So after import, you will need to change the polygon tag on the material to match the mesh, and set the Texture locator for the images to the UV Map and the correct map.

 Surfaces will import using the Modo 14.1 PBR loader.
 Some definitions are supplied as part of the kit, but you may want to adjust / enable these as required.

+Packed maps are not currently supported, and will just import as one shader tree layer.